ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-learning/assessment-strategy.md

-Leveraging the principles of [specification-based grading](https://www.amazon.com/Specifications-Grading-Restoring-Motivating-Students/dp/1620362422), the grade that a learner receives on an engineering effort will be based on whether or not it meets the standards for technical work in the fields of discrete structures.
-Instead of receiving a single numerical or letter grade for this assignment, the grade for an engineering effort will have the following
+Leveraging the principles of [specification-based grading](https://www.amazon.com/Specifications-Grading-Restoring-Motivating-Students/dp/1620362422), the grade that a learner receives on an engineering effort will be based on whether or not it meets the standards for technical work in the field of discrete structures.
+Instead of receiving a single numerical or letter grade for this assignment, the grade for an engineering effort will have these parts:
-components:

 - **Percentage of Correct GatorGrader Checks Ranging Between 0 and 100**: The submitted Python program must pass all of GatorGrader's checks by, for instance, ensuring that it produces the correct output and has all of the required characteristics.
 The technical writing must pass all of GatorGrader's checks about, for instance, the length of its output and its use of the required Markdown language features for technical writing.
 For this component of the grade for an engineering effort, the project will receive a percentage, ranging from 0 to 100, that corresponds to the percentage of GatorGrader checks that automatically pass inside of a GitHub Actions build.

-- **Technical Writing Mastery of Either :fontawesome-solid-check: or :fontawesome-solid-times:**: The responses to the technical writing questions will receive a :fontawesome-solid-check: when they reveal a mastery of technical writing skills.
+- **Technical Writing Mastery of Either :fontawesome-solid-check: or :fontawesome-solid-times:**: The responses to the technical writing questions will receive a checkmark when they reveal a mastery of technical writing skills.
 To receive a checkmark grade, the submitted writing should have correct spelling, grammar, punctuation, and formatting in addition to following the rules of the Markdown language.
 The technical writing will receive a checkmark grade if the build report from GitHub Actions reveals no detected mistakes in the technical writing.

 - **GitHub Actions Build Status of Either :fontawesome-solid-check: or :fontawesome-solid-times::** Since additional checks on the Python source